alkem-io/alkemio/docs/storage-design.md

 * ...

 Other properties that can be added to expand the capabilities of storage / security around storage include:
-* Encrypted at rest or not
+* Encrypted when stored in the extrenal storage or not
 * Uploading source IP
 * ...